mrdbourke/python-list-comprehensions-tutorial/README.md

 This repository contains the companion code to go along with the Visual Introduction to Python List Comprehensions video on YouTube.

+All of the code can be found in the python-list-comprehensions-in-5-minutes.ipynb Jupyter Notebook.

-If you find an error or have any advice for a future tutorial, please let me know at (daniel@mrdbourke.com)[mailto:daniel@mrdbourke.com].
+If you find an error or have any advice for a future tutorial, please let me know at daniel@mrdbourke.com.